lambdaacademy/2016.04_erlang_env/README.md

 ### Check that things are up and running

+All the commands above are supposed to be run from the VM.

 #### Networking

 Check that the machine has:
-* `eth1` interface with IP address of 192.169.0.100 which is reachable from your host machine (as you shuld have vboxnet0 interface with IP address 192.169.0.1)
+* `eth1` interface with IP address of 192.169.0.100 which is reachable from your host machine (as you should have vboxnet0 interface with IP address 192.169.0.1)
 * `ovs-br1` which is the OpenVSwich interface with 173.16.1.1 IP address

 Run `ip a` to verify the networking.
 The output should have the following lines: